fma965/f9-homelab/README.md

 [Flux](https://github.com/fluxcd/flux2) watches the clusters in my [kubernetes](./kubernetes/) folder (see Directories below) and makes the changes to my clusters based on the state of my Git repository.

-Unlike some other repos's i have set a up a few extra folders instead of just apps, components, flux, this is mostly to allow for easy restore of Longhorn volumes from S3 (local for now)

-Flux will first apply all resources in `kubernetes/core` then `kubernetes/databases` and then `kubernetes/apps`, if using the restore script, the process will be paused after `kubernetes/core` to allow restoring manually of Longhorn volumes
+Flux will first apply all resources in `kubernetes/core` then `kubernetes/databases` and then `kubernetes/apps`

 For each of these folders Flux will recursively search it until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
 That aforementioned `kustomization.yaml` will generally only have a namespace resource and one or many Flux kustomizations (`ks.yaml`).
 Under the control of those Flux kustomizations there will be a `HelmRelease` or other resources related to the application which will be applied.